Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Introduction

 \section{Introduction}

 Accurate integration of null geodesics through curved spacetimes is crucial for modeling the observable electro-magnetic (EM) signature of accreting black holes.
-Early attempts at ray-tracing through the curved spacetimes near black holes date back to \citet{Bardeen_single_author}, \citet{Cunninggham_single_author}, and \citet{Luminet} where the authors performed the first calculations of black hole images.
+Ray-tracing through the curved spacetimes near black holes dates back to \citet{Bardeen_single_author}, \citet{Cunninggham_single_author}, and \citet{Luminet}, where the authors calculated the images of these objects for the first time.
+Comparing theoretical black hole accretion models with observations additionally requires solving the radiative transfer equation along photon trajectories.